joao-pedrozo/joao-pedrozo/README.md

 # Hi there :)

-Full-stack (FE Heavy) Developer, UX designer and philosophy enthusiast.
+Front-End Developer, UX designer and Philosophy Enthusiast.